JhonathanDavid/dsc-sklearn-preprocessing-lab/README.md

 ![house in Ames](images/ames_house.jpg)

-<span>Photo by <a href="https://unsplash.com/@kjkempt17?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Kyle Kempt</a> on <a href="https://unsplash.com/s/photos/ames?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
+<span>Photo by <a href="https://unsplash.com/@kjkempt17?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">KylDrop 		Irrelevant

-### Requirements

-#### 1. Drop Irrelevant Columns

-For the purposes of this lab, we will only be using a subset of all of the features present in the Ames Housing dataset.
-In this step you will drop all irrelevant columns.
+For the purposes of this lab, we wil only be using a subset of all of the feature Ha Often for reasons outside of a data scientist's control, datasets are missing some values.

-#### 2. Handle Missing Values

-Often for reasons outside of a data scientist's control, datasets are missing some values.
 In this step you will assess the presence of NaN values in our subset of data, and use `MissingIndicator` and `SimpleImputer` from the `sklearn.impute` submodule to handle any missing values.

-#### 3. Convert Categorical Features into Numbers
+#### 3. Convert Categorieatures into

-A built-in assumption of the scikit-learn library is that all data being fed into a machine learning model is already in a numeric format, otherwise you will get a `ValueError` when you try to fit a model.
+A built-in assumption of t-learn library is that all data being fed into a machine learning model is already in a numeric format, otherwise you will get a `ValueError` when you try to fit a model.
 In this step you will use an `OrdinalEncoder` to replace data within individual non-numeric columns with 0s and 1s, and a `OneHotEncoder` to replace columns containing more than 2 categories with multiple "dummy" columns containing 0s and 1s.

 At this point, a scikit-learn model should be able to run without errors!